Sorangon/Enhanced-Scene-Manager/README.md

 # Enhanced-Scene-Manager
-This addon allow you to create levels using multiple scenes to optimize yout workflow and your application.
+This plugin allow you to create levels using multiple scenes to optimize your workflow and your application.

 &nbsp;

 # How to setup ?

 ### <ins><b>1 - Add the plugin to your project</b></ins>
-This addon should be cloned into your Unity project to access new updates.
+This plugin should be cloned into your Unity project to access new updates.
 It's highly recommended to use git submodules : https://git-scm.com/book/en/v2/Git-Tools-Submodules

 - <b>Method 1 (Recommended)</b> : Create a folder "Enhanced Scene Manager" into your Asset folder and clone the project into it from new repository or git submodule.
 - <b>Method 2</b> : Download the project .zip file and unpack it directly in your Asset folder.